Bridging Graph Position Encodings for Transformers with Weighted Graph-Walking Automata: Experiments

 SA uses a transformer encoder to compute its PE.
 For this transformer, we use 1 attention layer, 4 attention heads, and 8 feature dimensions in order to respect the 500,000 parameter budget.
 For CSL, we reduced the number of attention heads to 1 to respect the 300,000 parameter budget.

 For SPD+C, we vary the size of the node degree and shortest-path embeddings according to each dataset since each dataset contains graphs of varying sizes.
-The smallest and largest degree embedding sizes used were 64 and 256, respectively.
-The smallest and largest shortest-path embedding sizes used were 64 and 512, respectively.
+Degree embedding sizes ranged from 64 to 256, and the shortest-path embedding sizes ranged from 64 to 512.

-\cref{table:graph-performance} shows performance on graph datasets using neighborhood-level attention. \textbf{Bold} numbers indicate the best score of that column up to statistical significance besides the MT column where the comparison is between the non-sinusoidal encodings only.
+\cref{table:graph-performance} shows performance on graph datasets using neighborhood-level attention. \textbf{Bold} numbers indicate the best score of that column up to statistical significance (t-test, $p$=0.05).
+For MT, best metrics are indicated considering only the non-sinusoidal encodings.

 For the graph tasks, Baseline refers to the absence of any PE.
 For MT, Baseline refers to the original sinusoidal encodings by \citet{vaswani-attention}.
 For each dataset, we take the average of 4 runs each conducted with a different random seed.
 We report metrics from each dataset's test set based on the highest achieved metric on the corresponding validation set.